samrahimi/bct-imaging/README.md

 5. Start the service via npm start.
-Chart images will be rendered, saved to the charts folder, and will be available on the URL http://host:port/charts/[coin name].png
+Chart images will be rendered, uploaded to a public HTTPS bucket on Google Cloud, and will be available on the URL https://storage.googleapis.com/bct-images/charts/[coin name].png

 ---